yuin/sesame/README.md

     allow-unmapped:false                         # sesame fails with unmapped fields if false(default: false)
                                                  #   This value is ignored if `explicit-only' is set true.
     ignore-case:   false                         # sesame ignores field name cases if true(default: false)
+    nil-map: nil                                 # how nil collections are mapped
+    nil-slice: nil                               #   a default value is inherited from mappers
     fields:                                      # relationships between A fields and B fields
       - a: Done                                  #   you can define nested mappings like UserID
         b: Finished                              #   you can define mappings for embedded structs by '*'